 This is an ADMIN function only.
-If the user sees this icon, login as the ADMIN to continue.
+If the user sees this $\bigcirc$ icon, login as the ADMIN to continue.
 Otherwise this is a view only screen.

-The WAN page, shown in Figure 4-27allows configuration of the WAN data service.
+The WAN page, shown in Figure 4-27, allows configuration of the WAN data service.
 The settings include configuring whitelists and blacklists for domains, configuring port blocking and port whitelists.

-When adding a Domain to a Blacklist/Whitelist it is always necessary to first select the button BEFORE selecting the button.
-After selecting the button, the domain can always be edited or deleted using the buttons BEFORE selecting the button to save.
-If the button is not selected before leaving the WAN menu item, the data will not be saved.
+When adding a Domain to a Blacklist/Whitelist it is always necessary to first select the button.
+After selecting the button, the domain can button BEFORE selecting the buttons BEFORE selecting the always be edited or deleted using the